diaas-calculator/diaas-calculator-rust/README.md

 It is perfectly acceptable to add an item that is already present in the database if the characteristics are different so that users can choose the appropriate one (ex: cooked vs crude, soaked or not...).
 If everything is the same, please keep a single entry, the one that seems the most accurate (or compute an average but currently we have only a single link available in the details)

+## Content reviewing

+Don't hesitate to reach us should you find any error, be it English error, or scientific fact error.

 # Contact us

+Don't hesitate to contact us if you have any questions or want to discuss anything about this project.

 We're currently looking for a slack or similar community to attach to.
 In the meantime you can always reach us by opening an issue on github.